imtaotao/virtual-es-module/README.md

-Virtual es module for easy operation in the sandbox...
+Based on the es module implemented by `acorn`, easy to operate in the `sandbox`.

 ## Feature